Akkatecture/Documentation/content/docs/walkthrough/your_first_aggregate.md

 }
 ```

-Lets make a simple `Money` ValueObject<decimal> that will represent money in our application, that can not be zero.
+Lets make a simple `Money` ValueObject<decimal> that will represent money in our application, that must be non-negative.

 ```csharp
 public class Money : SingleValueObject<decimal>